Hjdskes/gcolor3/README.md

 Gcolor3
 =========

-**A simple color chooser dialog written in GTK3, much alike gcolor2.**
+**A simple color chooser dialog written in GTK3, much alike Gcolor2.**

 ![Screenshot](https://github.com/Unia/gcolor3/raw/master/comparison.png "comparison")

 Installation
 ------------

-The only dependency required to built and run gcolor3, is gtk3.
+The only dependency required to build and run Gcolor3, is GTK3.

-Once the ridiculous amount of dependencies are installed, just run these commands to built and install gcolor3:
+Once the ridiculous amount of dependencies are installed, just run these commands to build and install Gcolor3:

     $ make gcolor3
     # make clean install